-At a Glance 1

-Introduction 1

-Overview 1

-Inclusive Early Care and Education Options 2

-3-K for All 3

-Pre-K for All 3

-Settings 3

-Applying 3

-Timeline for Applying for Inclusive Preschool Options 4

-Contacts 4

-Starting the Process 5

-Transitioning From Early Intervention (EI) 5

-If Your Child Is Already Enrolled in a Preschool Program 5

-Questions to Ask 6

-Children Whose Home Language Is Other Than English 7

-If Your Child Is in Another Childcare Setting 7

-1 Referral 2 Evaluation CPSE Meeting 4 Services

-Referral 8

-Age Eligibility 8

-How to Make a Referral 8

-Who Can Make an Initial Referral in Addition to the Parent?

-Who Can Make a Request for Initial Referral?

-Referral Packet

-Evaluation 11

-The Evaluation Process .
-11

-How to Arrange an Evaluation .
-11

-Providing Your Informed Consent to Evaluate Your Child .12

-What Will the Initial Evaluation Include? .12

-Private Evaluations .13
+Introduction Overview 1 Inclusive Early Care and Education Options 2 3-K for All 3 Pre-K for All 3 Settings 3 Applying 3 Timeline for Applying for Inclusive Preschool Options 4 Contacts 4 Starting the Process 5 Transitioning From Early Intervention (EI) 5 If Your Child Is Already Enrolled in a Preschool Program 5 Questions to Ask 6 Children Whose Home Language Is Other Than English 7 If Your Child Is in Another Childcare Setting 7 The Preschool Special Education Process 8 1 2 3 4 Referral Evaluation CPSE Meeting Servic es Referral 8 Age Eligibility 8 How to Make a Referral Who Can Make an Initial Referral in Addition to the Parent?
+9 Who Can Make a Request for Initial Referral?
+9 Who Can Make a Request for Initial Referral?
+9 Who Can Make a Request for Initial Referral?
+910 Who Can Make a Request for Initial Referral?
+Referral Packet Evaluation The Evaluation Process 9 10 11 11 Who Can Make a Request for Initial Referral?
+Referral Packet Evaluation The Evaluation Process How to Arrange an Evaluation 910 1111 Who Can Make a Request for Initial Referral?
+Referral Packet.
+Evaluation The Evaluation Process How to Arrange an Evaluation Providing Your Informed Consent to Evaluate Your Child 910 111111 Who Can Make a Request for Initial Referral?
+Referral Packet Evaluation The Evaluation Process How to Arrange an Evaluation Providing Your Informed Consent to Evaluate Your Child What Will the Initial Evaluation Include?
+910 11111112 Who Can Make a Request for Initial Referral?
+Referral Packet.
+Evaluation The Evaluation Process How to Arrange an Evaluation Providing Your Informed Consent to Evaluate Your Child What Will the Initial Evaluation Include?
+Private Evaluations.
+910 1111121213 Who Can Make a Request for Initial Referral?
+Referral Packet Evaluation The Evaluation Process How to Arrange an Evaluation Providing Your Informed Consent to Evaluate Your Child What Will the Initial Evaluation Include?
+910 1111121213

 CPSE Meeting 14

 Overview.14Preparing for a CPSE Meeting.15CPSE Meeting Participants.15Your Role at a CPSE Meeting.16Questions to Ask at a CPSE Meeting.16Eligibility.16The Individualized Education Program (IEP).18Annual and Requested Review CPSE Meetings.20Reevaluation.20

 Services 22

 Overview22Description of Programs and Services22Additional Supports and Services23Arranging Services24

 Program and Service Locations

-Children With IEPs That Recommend Special Education Itinerant Teacher (SEIT) and/or Related Services 25 Children With IEPs That Recommend a Special Class or Special Class in an Integrated Setting (SCIS) 25 Limited Mobility and Accessibility Needs 25
+Children With IEPs That Recommend Special Education Itinerant Teacher (SEIT) and/or Related Services

-Parental Rights
+Limited Mobility and Accessibility Needs

-Foster Care.26Students in Temporary Housing27Ending Preschool Special Education Services27Withdrawing Consent27Declassification27Records28Due Process Rights29
+Parental Rights 26 Foster Care.
+26 Students in Temporary Housing.
+27 Ending Preschool Special Education Services 27 Withdrawing Consent 27 Declassification 27 Records 28 Due Process Rights 29

 Transitioning to Kindergarten

 Glossary of Terms

-Contacts 37 Committee on Preschool Special Education (CPSE).
-37 New York City Department of Education (DOE) Contacts 39 Resources 39
+Contacts37Committee on Preschool Special Education (CPSE)37New York City Public Schools (NYCPS) Contacts39Resources39